edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

 directory, CLI commands and client libraries will be able to connect to the linked instance automatically, without additional configuration.

-To test this, run the ``edgedb`` command to open a REPL to the linked instance.
+To test this, run the |gelcmd| command to open a REPL to the linked instance.

 .. code-block:: bash